CatVshyx/Client/README.md

 - Different currency support.
 You can use/add currencies into Finance Pane.
 It uses Fixer API to get the latest currency values.

 - Email consultation.
 You can write the issues/questions you have while working with the app.
 Your email will be sent to the server and saved.
-You will be given an answer onto your email.[More detailed description of this feature is written in telegramBot repo and Server repo]
+You will be given an answer onto your email.[More detailed description of this feature is written in [telegramBot repo](https://github.com/CatVshyx/TelegramBot) and [Server repo](https://github.com/CatVshyx/SpringServe)]

 ## Screenshots
 <img src="https://user-images.githubusercontent.com/47032134/236699392-9a5bcdf1-49d2-40af-a354-e877b18b9f70.jpg" width="1000" height="600">